MediaComem/biopocket-backend/DEVELOPMENT.md

 This can happen when a story or a task needs a new table, but does not need all the columns or relations that this table have.

 **To see what needs to be done on which table, please look at the [MIGRATIONS_TODO.md][migrationstodo] file.**

+### Synchronization

+Some of the configuration data in the database, such as actions and themes, is managed in a separate project, the [data collection interface][data-interface].

+A script is available to synchronize this project's database based on the database of the data collection interface.
+This script is in the file `scripts/sync-interface-data.js`, and is also available as an npm script by running the command `npm run sync`.

+To run the script, you must have access to both this project's database and the data collection interface's database.
+The [README](README.md) documents how to configure the connection URL to the data collection interface's database (e.g. by setting `$INTERFACE_DATABASE_URL`).

 ### ORM